wix/stylable/site/docs/references/extending-through-js.md

 layout: docs
 ---

-While **Stylable** is a CSS pre-processor, developers can extend their **Stylable** definitions utlizing CSS, JavaScript or both while maintaining code hinting and type checking for validations.
+**Stylable** is a CSS pre-processor, but developers can extend their **Stylable** definitions utlizing CSS, JavaScript or both while maintaining code hinting and type checking for validations.

-/* why? */
-Enables developers greater freedom in generating CSS from code to provide ease of use, consistency and efficient management of complex CSS-based patterns.
+This enables developers greater freedom in generating CSS from code to provide ease of use, consistency and efficient management of complex CSS-based patterns.

 ## Plugin types